Skip to content

 Respond to Every Review

 Businesses that respond to reviews see higher conversion rates than those that do not.
-A Harvard Business School study found that responding to reviews leads to higher ratings over time.
 When potential customers see thoughtful responses to criticism, it builds trust rather than eroding it.

 A well-crafted response to a negative review can actually work harder for you than the review works against you.
 Future customers reading that review will see how you handle problems, and that often matters more than the complaint itself.
-For strategies on handling critical feedback, see our complete guide to managing Google reviews.
+For strategies on handling critical feedback, see our guide to responding to negative Google reviews.

 Generate More Positive Reviews